alexanderswift/public-gigacom/a_few_weeks_later.md

 #### **7th Jan 2022 - 16:30:**

-Well ok **GigaComm are not traffic shaping** slowing and down my traffic during testsand, on another positive for GigaComm, they're transparent, responsive and they're owning it 👍.
+Well ok **GigaComm are not traffic shaping** slowing and down my traffic during tests and, on another positive for GigaComm, they're transparent, responsive and they're owning it 👍.

-I've received a [GigaComm Planned Network Outage](https://github.com/alexanderswift/public-gigacom/blob/main/pics/PlannedNetworkOutage-10thJan22.pdf) notification for Monday 10th Jan 2021, eek lots more WFH this year so 🤞this goes well and doesn't 🧱my day.
+I've received a [GigaComm Planned Network Outage](https://github.com/alexanderswift/public-gigacom/blob/main/pics/PlannedNetworkOutage-10thJan22.pdf) notification for Monday 10th Jan 2021, eek lots more WFH this year so 🤞this goes well and doesn't 🧱 my day.
 I still have my TPG line connected as a backup but have submitted my cancellation.

 #### 10th Jan 2021

 GigaComm emailed back to say "*confirming we've successfully rectified the errors and packet loss issues here.
-If your still having issues let us know so we can investigate further*".
-Looking at the results of a ping test and Grafana pannel for the past 12 hours it looks like a significant improvement..
+If you're still having issues let us know so we can investigate further*".
+Looking at the results of a ping test and Grafana panel for the past 12 hours it looks like a significant improvement..

 - Ping shows zero loss% so it looks like the GigaComm has fixed the problem 🤞